-Not to be missed: Kazinga Channel in Queen Elizabeth Park has one of the Highest Concentration of Hippos in East Africa along with Elephant Herds, Buffaloes, Antelopes and thousands of birds are found along Kazinga Channel during a Boat Ride -2 hours of wildlife, reptiles and birds.
+Not to be missed: The Kazinga Channel in Queen Elizabeth Park has one of the Highest Concentration of Hippos in East Africa along with Elephant Herds, Buffaloes, Antelopes and thousands of birds are found along Kazinga Channel during a Boat Ride -2 hours of wildlife, reptiles, and birds.
 The Boat Safari is one of the highlights of your visit to Queen Elizabeth Park while on Safari with us in Uganda.

 right forKazinga Channel has been experienced by a multitude of people from all over the world as they have traveled by a slow boat from Mweya toward Lake Edward.
 Kazinga Channel is a beautiful tapestry created by nature and those that come to visit it simply marvel at what they find.
 The boat launch has taken place since 1952 and for many, it was their favorite time at Queen Elizabeth Park.

 Today you can take the two-hour slow boat ride along the edge of the channel and see about a third of the hippo population of Queen Elizabeth Park amounting to over 1,600 hippos.
 That alone is simply incredible and those hefty creatures are simply amazing and if you are staying in the Mweya area you can hear them munching the grass at night.